bogdan-raduta/oss-html/readme.md

 # oss-html

-oss-html is a node.js command line for parsing and generating html file from OSS scanning JSON output.
+oss-html is a node.js command line for parsing and generating html file from OSS review toolkit scanning JSON output.

 ## Installation